We're here to help

 27/03/2019

 A newspaper job listing for a tutor is circled.
-Below, the word necessary highlights that tutors need public liability insurance.
+Below, the word 'necessary' highlights the importance of public liability insurance for tutors.

 On the face of it, tutoring falls into the ‘really quite safe’ bracket of occupations.
 It’s hardly on a par with the risks a steeplejack takes, after all.
-Unless, of course, you happen to be tutoring people in fire eating or knife-throwing.
+Unless, of course, you happen to be schooling people in the art of fire-eating or knife-throwing.

-So, let’s say you’re what would be considered a normal type of tutor.
-The kind that goes to people’s houses to help kids prep for their maths GCSE or to sharpen up their essay writing skills.
+So, let’s say you’re what would be considered the regular kind of tutor.
+The kind that goes to peoples' houses to help kids prep for their maths exam or to sharpen up their essay writing skills.
 Maybe they come to your house instead.

 So far, so safe.
 The lesson proceeds to plan and everyone’s happy.
 By the end of the hourly slot your student’s made some progress, and you’ve earned a fee.
 All in all, it’s a masterclass in how the tutoring game works.